awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

 1. Log in to your Amazon Connect instance with an account that has permissions for contact flows and Amazon Lex bots\.

-1. Choose **Routing, Contact flows, Create contact flow**, and type a name for the flow\.
+1. On the navigation menu, choose **Routing, Contact flows, Create contact flow**, and type a name for the flow\.

 1. Under **Interact**, drag a [Get customer input](get-customer-input.md) block onto the designer, and connect it to the **Entry point block**\.